Harman-Sahota/Multiple-days-Non-Profits-and-Health-Wellness-Group-B/docs/client-minutes/client-meeting-nov24-11am.md

 ## Extensive Summary
 The discussion board and network page project involves creating a platform that facilitates communication and collaboration among its users.
 It aims to provide a user-friendly interface that allows both logged-in and non-logged-in users to participate in the discussions, exchange ideas, and share information.

 One of the key features of the platform is its ability to draw inspiration from the GitHub Discussion board.
-This will help the team to identify what features and functionalities make the platform successful and to integrate them into their own platform
+This will help the team to identify what features and functionalities make the platform successful and to integrate them into their own platform.
+Using GitHub Discussion board as a model can also help the team identify potential issues that may arise during the development process, and how to address them effectively.